Inspiring resources for first time dog owners

 Known for his television shows, his giant pack of adopted dogs, and his charming personality, Cesar Millan took the dog world by storm and hasn’t relinquished his top dog position for many years.
 When he first went mainstream Millan was (and still is) known as the “Dog Whisperer,” and his training techniques follow this type of mentality.

-Millan’s book is great for new trainers since it covers a diverse range of dog behaviors, from aggression to pack mentality, fear filled dogs and dogs that never seem to listen.
-Aside from offering training tips, Millan also discusses diet recommendations, positive ways to live healthily alongside your dog, and ends his book with an investigation into the way dogs help fulfill our lives.
+Millan’s book is great for new trainers since it covers a diverse range of dog behaviors, from aggression to pack mentality, fear-filled dogs, and dogs that never seem to listen.
+Aside from offering training tips, Millan also discusses diet recommendations, and positive ways to live healthily alongside your dog, and ends his book with an investigation into the way dogs help fulfill our lives.

 You can get the audiobook and read more about Cesar’s Way on Amazon.

 It is hard to say which book is more helpful because although Pryor’s positive reinforcement methods can be used across a wider spectrum, Millan’s more dog-centric writing offers a more example-based methodology.

 If you only have time for one book, we’d recommend Cesar’s Way - not specifically for the content, but more because the audiobook is perfect for listening to while you are walking your dog or sitting on a park bench at the dog park.

 If you have the time for both of these books, please use them in conjunction to form your own training style.